 - Improper Author Contribution or Attribution: All listed authors must have made a significant scientific contribution to the research in the manuscript and approved all its claims.
 Don't forget to list everyone who made a significant scientific contribution, including students and laboratory technicians.

-- Citation Manipulation: Citation Manipulation is including excessive citations, in the submitted manuscript, that do not contribute to the scholarly content of the article and have been included solely for the purpose of increasing citations to a given author's work, or to articles published in a particular journal.
+- Citation Manipulation: Citation Manipulation includes excessive citations in the submitted manuscript that do not contribute to the scholarly content of the article and have been included solely to increase citations to a given author's work or articles published in a particular journal.
 This leads to misrepresenting the importance of the specific work and journal in which it appears and is thus a form of scientific misconduct.

-- Sanctions: In the event that there are documented violations of any of the above mentioned policies in any journal, regardless of whether or not the violations occurred in a journal, the following sanctions will be applied: (i) Immediate rejection of the infringing manuscript, (ii)Immediate rejection of every other manuscript submitted to any journal published by any of the authors of the infringing manuscript, (iii) Prohibition will be imposed for a minimum of 36 months against all of the authors for any new submissions to any journal, either individually or in combination with other authors of the infringing manuscript, and (iv) Prohibition against all of the authors from serving on the Editorial Board of any journal.
+- Sanctions: If there are documented violations of any of the policies mentioned above in any journal, regardless of whether or not the violations occurred in a journal, the following sanctions will be applied: (i) Immediate rejection of the infringing manuscript, (ii)Immediate rejection of every other manuscript submitted to any journal published by any of the authors of the infringing manuscript, (iii) Prohibition will be imposed for a minimum of 36 months against all of the authors for any new submissions to any journal, either individually or in combination with other authors of the infringing manuscript, and (iv) Prohibition against all of the authors from serving on the Editorial Board of any journal.

-Once EDUSJ confirms a violation against EDUSJ’s publication ethics, EDUSJ addresses ethical concerns diligently following an issue-specific standard practice as summarized below.
+Once JES confirms a violation against JES publication ethics, JES addresses ethical concerns diligently following an issue-specific standard practice as summarized below.

-- The first action of the journal Editor is to inform the Editorial Office of EDUSJ by supplying copies of the relevant material and a draft letter to the corresponding author asking for an explanation in a nonjudgmental manner.
+- The journal editor's first action is to inform JES's editorial office by supplying copies of the relevant material and a draft letter to the corresponding author asking for an explanation nonjudgmentally.

-- If the author's explanation is unacceptable and it seems that serious unethical conduct has taken place, the matter is referred to the Publication Committee via Editorial Office.
-After deliberation, the Committee will decide whether the case is sufficiently serious to warrant a ban on future submissions.
+- If the author's explanation is unacceptable and it seems that serious unethical conduct has occurred, the matter is referred to the publication committee via the editorial office.
+After deliberation, the committee will decide whether the case is sufficiently serious to warrant a ban on future submissions.

-- Notification will be sent to corresponding author and any work by the author responsible for the violation or any work these persons coauthored that is under review by EDUSJ journal will be rejected immediately.
+- Notification will be sent to the corresponding author, and any work by the author responsible for the violation or any work these persons coauthored that is under review by the JES journal will be rejected immediately.

-- The authors are prohibited from serving on EDUSJ editorial board and serving as a reviewer for EDUSJ Journal.
-EDUSJ reserves the right to take more actions.
+- The authors are prohibited from serving on the JES editorial board and serving as a reviewer for JES Journal.
+JES reserves the right to take more action.

-- In extreme cases, notifications will be sent to the affiliations of the authors and the authors are prohibited from submitting their work to EDUSJ for 5 years.
+- In extreme cases, notifications will be sent to the authors' affiliations, and the authors are prohibited from submitting their work to JES for five years.

-- In serious cases of fraud that result in retraction of the article, a retraction notice will be published in the journal and will be linked to the article in the online version.
+- In serious fraud cases that result in the retraction of the article, a retraction notice will be published in the journal and linked to the article in the online version.
 The online version will also be marked "retracted" with the retraction date.